Whittier House (Jersey City, New Jersey)

 Whittier House was an American social settlement, situated in the midst of the densely populated Paulus Hook district of Jersey City, New Jersey.
 Christian, but non-denominational, its aims were to help all in need by improving their circumstances, by inspiring them with new motives and higher ideals, and by making them better fitted by the responsibilities and privileges of life.
 It cooperated with all who were seeking to ameliorate the human condition and improve the social order.
 It opened in the People's Palace, December 20, 1893.
 On May 14, 1894, it incorporated and moved to 174 Grand Street.

-Founded by Cornelia Foster Bradford and named after John Greenleaf Whittier, Whittier House was the first settlement in New Jersey.
+Founded by Cornelia Foster Bradford and named after John Greenleaf Whittier, Whittier House was the first and only "classic" settlement in New Jersey as it was modeled closely after Hull House.
+In 1924, Whittier House became affiliated with the Boys' Club of America and later was later taken over by them during the Great Depression with assistance from the Works Progress Administration.
+From 1940 to 1981, it was the Whittier House Division of the Jersey City Boys' Club.
 Its archives, a collection of records spanning the period of 1894 to 1974, are held by the New Jersey Historical Society.
+The Boys & Girls Clubs of Hudson County continues the work and mission started at Whittier House and is still located in Paulus Hook.

 History

 Whittier House was established May 14, 1894, by Cornelia Foster Bradford as the outgrowth of social work begun December 20, 1893, in a small room called an “office" in the People's Palace.
 It incorporated for the following purposes: